Citrix Secure Workspace Access

 Protecting user data (SaaS app users) is a challenging task for most of the organizations.
-Using Citrix Access Control organizations incorporate enhanced security policies within the SaaS application.
+Using Citrix Secure Workspace Access organizations incorporate enhanced security policies within the SaaS application.
 Each policy enforces a restriction on the embedded browser when using the Workspace app for desktop or on Secure Browser when using Workspace app web or mobile.

 - Preferred browser: Disables local browser use and relies on the embedded browser engine (Workspace app - desktop) or Secure Browser service (Workspace app – mobile and web)